EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

 1. On page **AD DS**, click **Next >**.
 1. On page **Confirmation**, activate the checkbox **Restart the destination server automatically if required** and click **Install**.
 1. On page **Results**, click **Close**.

+#### Windows Admin Center

+Perform this task on CL1.

+1. Open **Microsoft Edge**.
+1. In Microsoft Edge, navigate to <https://admincenter.ad.adatum.com/>
+1. On the Windows Admin Center page, click **vn2-srv2.ad.adatum.com**.
+1. On the page vn1-srv5.ad.adatum.com, unter Tools, click **Roles & features**.
+1. Under Roles and features, click **Active Directory Domain Services** and click **Install**.
+1. In the pane Install Role and Features, activate the checkbox **Reboot the server automatically if required**, and click **Yes**.

+Wait, until you receive a notification about the successfully completed installation.

 #### PowerShell